itsahappymedium/fec/readme.md

 The `--scss-import-path` or `-s` option can be passed to include additional directory paths to locate imported SCSS files.
 Separate multiple directories with a comma (,).

+The `--compress` or `-x` option can be passed to additionally compress the minified files by removing all comments and line breaks.

 ### Examples